vivmagarwal/js-design-patterns/introduction.md

 Creational design patterns focus on handling **object creation** mechanisms where objects are created in a manner suitalbe for the situation we're working in.

+As the name suggests, these patterns addresses problems related to the creation of objects.
+For example, the factory pattern allows us to encapulate the creation of an object within a function.
+The Revelaing Constructor pattern allows us to expose private objet properties and methods only durint the objects creation, while builder pattern simplifies the creation of complex objects.
+Finally, the singleton pattern and the dependency Injection pattern help us wiring the modules within our application.

 Some of the patterns that fall under this category are:
 - Constructor
 - Factory